ludus-leonis/FreeBeeGee/docs/datamodel.md

 : The width of this template/table in grid spaces.

 `snapSize`
 : The (invisible) grid size pieces will snap to.
-Usuall equal to the `gridSize` to allow only full-tile snapping, or half of the `gridSize` to allow snapping to border/corners.
+Is recommended to be set or half of the `gridSize` to allow snapping to border/corners.
+If set equal to `gridSize`, all pieces must have an even width and heigth (in grid units), or rotated odd-sized pieces can't be placed on the grid.

 ## Rooms